-Business Degree Schools in Utah
+Business Schools in Utah

 Utah is not one of the country’s primary academic destinations, and given its relatively small population, it has few colleges offering business degrees.
 National Center for Educational Statistics (NCES) statistics reveal 15 public and non-profit schools with business programs at the undergraduate and graduate levels.
-Of these, 7 are accredited undergraduate schools and 6 are accredited graduate colleges.
+Of these, seven are accredited undergraduate schools, and six are accredited graduate colleges.
 It is always wise to choose an accredited college, wherever you go to school.
 Accreditation ensures that the program you select has clear objectives and proven quality outcomes while adhering to national and international standards.
 Accredited schools also typically offer a richer educational experience via interaction with actual businesses.

-All of the schools in this article have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and/or International Accreditation Council for Business Education (IACBE).
+All of the schools in this article have been accredited by the Association to Advance Collegiate Schools of Business (AACSB), Accreditation Council for Business Schools and Programs (ACBSP), and International Accreditation Council for Business Education (IACBE).
 They are all public or non-profit and regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU).